 The mother of our Blessed Virgin, Anne de Beaupre, who was barren and advanced in years, prayed to conceive a child.
 An angel appeared and told her that she would conceive and that "thy seed shall be spoken of in all the world."

 Inside this grotto is a mosaic donated in 1954 by from a Polish women's group from a parish in Detroit (need details).
 The mosaic is based on a painting of Mary attributed to St. John the apostle shortly after Christ's death, and is referred to as the "Black Madonna."
 The original painting currently resides in the Shrine of our Lady of Czestochowa in Poland, and is attributed to many miracles.

 Probably the Shrine's most sacred and holiest grotto, this sanctuary contains a replica of Michelangelo's Pieta, depicting Mary's most sorrowful moment.
 On either side of the grotto are stained glass windows imported from Germany.

-Other Statues of Worship
+Other Statues of Veneration

 Christ the King

 Greeting all visitors to the shrine is the statue of Christ the King, made from Carraway marble imported from Italy.
 It is not only fitting but symbolic that this statue introduces us to such a beautiful shrine honoring Mary, his mother.